VidhiBawane15/SE-DSL/README.md

 • Display Pending Events: Show all the events currently waiting to be processed.
 • Cancel an Event: An event can be canceled if it has not been processed.

+#Practical 5:Hashing=>
+Implement a hash table of size 10 and use the division method as a hash function.
+In case of a collision, use chaining.
+Implement the following operations:
+• Insert(key): Insert key-value pairs into the hash table.
+• Search(key): Search for the value associated with a given key.
+• Delete(key): Delete a key-value pair from the hash table

+#Practical 6=> BFS
+Consider a particular area in your city.
+Note the popular locations A, B, C . . . in that area.
+Assume these locations represent nodes of a graph.
+If there is a route between two locations, it is represented as connections between nodes.
+Find out the sequence in which you will visit these locations, starting from (say A) using (i) BFS and (ii) DFS.
+Represent a given graph using an adjacency matrix to perform DFS and an adjacency list to perform BFS